MadKudu/developers/source/index.html.md

 --------- | ---- | -----------
-properties.name | string | The name of the company associated with this person properties.domain | string | The domain of the company associated with this person properties.location | object | The location of the company's headquarters. properties.location.state | string | The headquarters' state name properties.location.state_code | string | The headquarters' two-character state code properties.location.country | string | The headquarters's country
+properties.name | string | The name of the company associated with this person properties.domain | string | The domain of the company associated with this person properties.location | object | The location of the company's headquarters properties.location.state | string | The headquarters' state name properties.location.state_code | string | The headquarters' two-character state code properties.location.country | string | The headquarters's country